Skip to main content Skip to navigation

 SNAP-Ed

-1. Improving the likelihood that people eligible for SNAP (Basic Food) will make healthy food choices within a limited budget and choose physically active lifestyles that follow current recommendations from the Dietary Guidelines for Americans, 2020-2025
+The goal of SNAP-Ed is to improve the likelihood that people eligible for SNAP (Basic Food) will make healthy choices within a limited budget and choose physically active lifestyles that follow current recommendations from the Dietary Guidelines for Americans, 2020-2025.

 For more information about SNAP-Ed contact Linda Mathews (253) 798-7154 or lmathews@wsu.edu.